 Detergent and dispersant additives can facilitate aeration of an oil which results in foaming.
-This can reduce the lubricating ability of the oil, and interfere with the pumping of the oil.
+This can reduce the lubricating ability of the oil and journal support, and interfere with the pumping of the oil.
 A foam depressant controls this tendency.